Barca stuns PSG 6-1 in astonishing comeback

 In the 91st minute Luis Suarez, who had given Barcelona an early lead, won a penalty, which Neymar converted.

-With time running out Barcelona threw everyone forward -- even their goalkeeper Marc-André ter Stegen.
+With time running out Barcelona threw everyone forward -- even goalkeeper Marc-André ter Stegen.

-And almost with the last kick of the game Barca's sixth goal came from the most unlikely of sources -- not their famed strikers -- Messi, Neymar or Suarez -- but defender Sergio Roberto, who was born in Catalonia and is a product of Barca's youth academy.
+And almost with the last kick of the game the decisive goal came from the most unlikely of sources -- not the club's famed South American strikers Messi, Neymar or Suarez -- but defender Sergi Roberto, who was born in Catalonia and is a product of Barca's youth academy.

-Bayern Munich's French international Franck Ribery, who played for the German club in Tuesday's 5-1 thrashing of Arsenal, described the game as "unbelievable."
+Bayern Munich's France international Franck Ribery, who played for the German club in Tuesday's 5-1 thrashing of Arsenal, described the game as "unbelievable."

 Former Bayern and Chelsea star Michael Ballack tweeted: "That's Champions League," followed by a series of fire emojis.

-In the 2005 Champions League final, Liverpool came back from a 3-0 deficit to beat AC Milan on penalties, but Barca's victory is arguably the greatest comeback in the history of the Champions League, given those frantic and frenetic final seven minutes.
+In the 2005 Champions League final, Liverpool came back from a 3-0 halftime deficit to beat AC Milan on penalties, but Barca's victory is arguably the greatest comeback in the history of the Champions League, given those frantic and frenetic final seven minutes.

 Historic